 This method relies on the availability of internal (spin) degrees of freedom to hydrogen atoms in the triplet state of the ground hyperfine transition.
-As we show in the body of the paper, an anisotropic radiation field spin-polarizes these levels.
-Such anisotropies are naturally present in the early universe due to density fluctuations.
+As we show in the body of the paper, an anisotropic radiation field spin-polarizes these levels (also see previous work in Refs. \cite{Varshalovich68, Varshalovich71, Yan06, Yan07, Yan08}).
+Such anisotropies are naturally present in the early universe due to density fluctuations in the neutral gas.
 In the presence of a background magnetic field, the Larmor precession of the atoms leads to a characteristic signature in the 21-cm brightness temperature.
-In particular, the magnetic field breaks the statistical isotropy of the measured two-point correlation functions of the brightness temperature, which encapsulates information about both the MF's coherence length and strength.
-This effect is inherently sensitive to extremely weak MFs, smaller than $\sim 10^{-19}$ G.\footnote{Note that a frozen magnetic field should scale as $\propto(1+z)^2$ due to flux conservation; the ``comoving'' field strength, defined by extrapolation to the present day, would be $10^{-21}$ G.} This remarkable sensitivity is due to the long lifetime of the excited state, during which even very slow precession results in a substantial change in the direction of the emitted radiation.
+In particular, a homogenous magnetic field breaks the statistical isotropy of the measured two-point correlation functions of the brightness temperature.
+This effect is inherently sensitive to extremely weak MFs, smaller than $\sim 10^{-19}$ G at a reference redshift $z \sim 20$.\footnote{Note that a ``frozen'' magnetic field should scale as $\propto(1+z)^2$ due to flux conservation; the comoving field strength, defined by extrapolation to the present day, would be $10^{-21}$ G.} This remarkable sensitivity is due to the long lifetime of the excited state, during which even very slow precession results in a substantial change in the direction of the emitted radiation.